 How are the tracks and teams determined for the semifinals?

 After receiving all applications, the top 16 teams are selected for the semifinals.
 Each plan selected for the semifinal round is evaluated and rated according to the judges criteria outlined on our webpage.
-Semifinal plans are then seeded into five tracks with a goal of achieving balanced tracks across all teams.
+Semifinal plans are then seeded into four tracks with a goal of achieving balanced tracks across all teams.

 How are teams selected for the Finals competition?